When the Time Is Ripe: Harvesting Vegetables for Best Flavor

 Cantaloupes: Pick when they heavy and tan-colored with a slight yellowish cast.
 When ripe, a cantaloupe’s netting becomes harder and raised, and a crack forms around the stem where it touches the fruit.
 The melons should slip easily off the vines with a quick pull, but should not have already fallen off.
 The fruits get slightly softer at the bottom end and they smell fragrant.

-Honeydews should have a slight yellow blush on their ivory rinds when ready.
+Honeydews: They should have a slight yellow blush on their ivory rinds when ready.
 They also get slightly softer at the blossom end.
 Unlike muskmelons, honeydews do not slip off at the stem so must be cut from the vines.

-Galia melons turn from green to a golden color on the surface of the fruits and smell fragrant.
+Galia Melons: Galia melons turn from green to a golden color on the surface of the fruits and smell fragrant.

-Pick peas in the morning at least every other day for maximum harvest and crispest texture.
+Peas: Pick peas in the morning at least every other day for maximum harvest and crispest texture.

-Shelling Peas: Pick them when the pods are rounded and the peas have filled the pod – but before they grow too large and tough.
+Shelling Peas: Pick them when the pods are rounded and the peas have filled the pod but before they grow too large and tough.

-Snap Peas: Wait until the flat edible pods begin to grow rounded, plump and juicy – but before the peas inside get too big and tough.
+Snap Peas: Wait until the flat edible pods begin to grow rounded, plump and juicy but before the peas inside get too big and tough.
 You’ll notice that the pods will not taste sugary enough if the pods are picked too early and flat.

 Snow Peas: Pick them when the pods have grown to size but are still quite flat.

 Winter Squash: Pick winter squash when rind is deeply colored and the shells have become so hard that you can’t pierce them with your fingernail.
-Cut a 2-3” stem handle, let cure for 10 days in the sun or a very warm room (do not expose to frost) and store in a cool dry place at around 50 degrees.
+Cut a 2 to 3 inch stem handle, let cure for 10 days in the sun or a very warm room (do not expose to frost) and store in a cool dry place at around 50 degrees.
 Some varieties which store less well such as acorn squash should be consumed in the fall; the flavor and texture of many other varieties such as Kabocha and Butternut improves in storage.